kt487420GIT/karpenter-resources/README.md

 1. The karpenter script includes a NodePool configuration to ensure that only instances with up to 8 CPUs are used.
 You can customize this configuration as needed in the NodePool manifest.

-2. Deployment file musht have a topologySpreadConstraints field:
+2. Deployment file must have a topologySpreadConstraints field:

    ```
    topologySpreadConstraints: